The Sub 3:30 Marathon: Essential Guide + Training Plan

 • Having consistently trained (44-50 weeks a year) around 30-40 miles a week for 1-2 years.

 If you can check off one of these three, you are in a good place to attempt this training.
-If you can check off multiple boxes, even better.
+If you can check off multiple boxes, it’s even better.

-However, there is a lower chance of success and higher chance of injury if none of the above apply to you.
+Certainly, many people have run sub 3:30 without one of these three things being true.
+However, there is a lower chance of success and higher risk of injury if none of the above apply to you.

 In order to be in shape for a sub 3:30 attempt, you will need to dedicate 16-20 weeks of training geared specifically toward this goal.